Haseen-Fairuz/DevopsAssessment/README.md

    <img src="https://github.com/Haseen-Fairuz/DevopsAssessment/blob/main/Screenshots/Screenshot%20from%202023-09-13%2020-16-50.png" width="500" height="300">

-- **Maven:**

-  Maven was used to package the application into a jar file.

 - **Docker Build:**

+   The application was packaged into a jar file using maven.

    Build a Docker image of the application using Dockerfile(in BookStoreTrials folder).